MaelElseware/MoveItUp/README.md

 ## 🔧 Creating a Complete Release

 To create a fully functioning release of Move It Up!, you'll need to include several additional files alongside the compiled executable:
+All minimal files are included with each rebuild (sounds and icon).
+And a base json for questions or exercise are also generated apon first launch if none are available.

 ### Required Files Structure
 ```